 The first-class train is more expensive of course, but there are only two-bed inside a cabin and the price is 1463 for a top and 1653 for a bottom bunk or you can get the whole cabin for 2453 THB.

 Where to buy your tickets?

 You can go to the train station and buy your ticket.
 There is usually a counter for people who don’t speak Thai and it is pretty easy to communicate what you want.
-You can also buy your ticket online here and this is an official platform to do it and people find it very good and easy to use.
-You can check out their guide to using the platform here.

 Getting ready for the train